Discovering Nonlinear Static Relationships in Unlabeled Dataset using Autoencoder with Ordered Variance: Introduction

-In the case that linear relationships exist between the variables of the data set, both P1 and P2 can be simultaneously solved using \textit{principal component analysis} (PCA) \cite{bKP,bJJ,bSS}.
-In PCA, the objective is to find an optimal linear transformation that maps its high-dimensional input vector (unlabeled) to a lower-dimensional latent (feature) space.
-Even though PCA identifies and eliminates collinearity in the latent space, this ability degrades when the functional dependence in the input variables becomes nonlinear or equivalently the input variables lie in a non-Euclidean manifold.
-This leads to the introduction of nonlinear dimensionality reduction methods such as \textit{autoencoder} (AE) \cite{bMK,bPB}, principal curve \cite{bTH}, Kernel PCA \cite{bBS,bJH}, isomap \cite{bJT}, locally linear embedding \cite{bSR1,bLS}, laplacian eigenmap \cite{bMB}, diffusion map \cite{bBN}, etc. Amongst these, AEs are popular because of their connection to neural networks and deep learning \cite{bPL}.
-AEs use an encoder to transform its high-dimensional input vector (in input space) to a latent vector (in latent space) followed by a a decoder to reconstruct the input vector from the latent vector.
-The encoder and decoder are usually nonlinear functions represented using neural networks (NNs).
-AEs can be considered as a nonlinear counterpart of PCA.
-However, unlike PCA, in AEs, the latent variables are not ordered and uncorrelated.
-Consequently, determining the optimal size or dimension of the latent space in AE is difficult.
+The motivation for Problem 1 comes from the unsupervised learning hypothesis, which states that real-world high-dimensional data are likely to concentrate in the vicinity of lower-dimensional manifolds due to system constraints \cite{Cayton2005}.
+This has led to the development of a subfield within unsupervised learning known as dimensionality reduction.
+Two central problems in this field are: (i) \emph{model extraction}, which seeks to uncover dependencies or relationships among the variables within a dataset, (ii) \emph{feature extraction}, which focuses on deriving lower-dimensional features from high-dimensional data.
+In cases where the relationships among variables in Eq. (\ref{eqmodel}) are linear, both model and feature extraction problems can be simultaneously solved using principal component analysis (PCA) \cite{Pearson1901,Jackson1991,Narasimhan2008}.
+In PCA, the objective is to identify an optimal linear transformation that projects high-dimensional, unlabeled data vectors onto a lower-dimensional latent feature space.
+Even though PCA identifies and eliminates collinearity in the latent space, this ability degrades when the functional dependence in the variables becomes nonlinear.
+This has led to the introduction of nonlinear dimensionality reduction methods such as autoencoder (AE) \cite{Kramer1989}, principal curve \cite{Hastie1989}, kernel PCA \cite{Scholkopf1998}, isomap \cite{Tenenbaum2000}, diffusion map \cite{Nadler2005}, etc. Amongst these, AEs are popular because of their connection to neural networks and deep learning \cite{Li2022}.
+AEs can be considered as the nonlinear counterpart of PCA.
+However, in contrast to PCA, the latent variables in AEs are neither ordered nor guaranteed to be uncorrelated.
+Consequently, although AEs offer a viable approach to feature extraction, their inability to determine an optimal size or dimensionality for the latent space implies that they do not effectively address the model extraction problem.
+To address these challenges, various modifications of AEs are presented in the literature, which are mostly based on modifying the loss function with different regularization terms \cite{Kingma2014}-\cite{Wickramasinghe2021}.
+However, these methods focus on feature extraction, and Problem 1 pertaining to nonlinear model extraction is not explored in any of these works.